Calendar of Events News and Announcements

-The Tualatin Dog Park is located on the north side of the railroad trestle at Tualatin Community Park at 8515 SW Tualatin Road.
-Learn more about the park.
+The Tualatin Dog Park is located on the north side of the railroad trestle at Tualatin Community Park.

 Animal Waste

-Any solid waste left by an animal on another’s property must immediately be removed.
-Animal waste on private property must remain at a minimum and not become a nuisance or health hazard.
+Any solid waste left by an animal on another’s property must immediately be removed (TMC 6-4-045).
+Animal waste on private property must remain at a minimum and not become a nuisance or health hazard (TMC 6-4-050(6)).
 Properly dispose of animals waste in a trash receptacle and do not pile it or wash it into nearby storm drains.
-(TMC 6-4.045)

 Stray Cats

 Stray or feral cats can be taken to your local shelter.
 There may be a fee for each one brought in.
-If you live in a multiple family housing area the cat may need to be brought in by the property manager or HOA.
-Traps can be purchased at your local hardware stores.
+If you live in a multiple family housing area, the cat may need to be brought in by the property manager or HOA.
+Live traps can be purchased at your local hardware store.

 Chickens